-- The resolution of the hydrological analysis and available water resource network configurations currently being modelled. - Location of significant water resource infrastructure. - Distinctive functions of the catchments in context of the larger system. - .The Present Ecological State (PES) of each biophysical node was considered as well the type of impacts and the homogeneity of the state and impacts.
+• The resolution of the hydrological analysis and available water resource network configurations currently being modelled.

+- Location of significant water resource infrastructure. - Distinctive functions of the catchments in context of the larger system. - Available budget for refinement of the existing network and undertaking scenario analysis of each IUA.
+The Present Ecological State (PES) of each biophysical node was considered as well the type of impacts and the homogeneity of the state and impacts.

-The following IUAs were delineated in the Letaba Catchment (see map on the next page):
+The following IUAs were delineated in the Letaba Catchment:

-- IUA 1: Letaba upstream of Tzaneen Dam - IUA 2: Letsitele and Thabina - IUA 3: Letaba downstream of Tzaneen Dam to the proposed Nwamitwa Dam - IUA 4: Letaba from proposed Nwamitwa Dam to Klein Letaba confluence - IUA 5: Southern tributaries of Letaba IUA 4 - IUA 6: Northern tributaries of Letaba IUA 4 - IUA 7: Upper Middel Letaba and tributaries upstream of Middel Letaba Dam - IUA 8: Klein Letaba upstream of Middel Letaba Dam - IUA 9: Klein Letaba downstream of Middel Letaba Dam - IUA 10: Lower Klein Letaba tributaries - IUA 11: Letaba main stem in the Kruger National Park - IUA 12: Letaba tributaries in the Kruger National Park
+IUA 1: Letaba upstream of Tzaneen Dam IUA 2: Letsitele and Thabina Letaba downstream of Tzaneen Dam to the proposed Nwamitwa Dam IUA 3: IUA 4: Letaba from proposed Nwamitwa Dam to Klein Letaba confluence Southern tributaries of Letaba IUA 4 IUA 5: IUA 6: Northern tributaries of Letaba IUA 4 IUA 7: Upper Middel Letaba and tributaries upstream of Middel Letaba Dam Klein Letaba upstream of Middel Letaba Dam IUA 8: Klein Letaba downstream of Middel Letaba Dam IUA 9: Lower Klein Letaba tributaries IUA 10:

+IUA 11: Letaba main stem in the Kruger National Park IUA 12: Letaba tributaries in the Kruger National Park